wix-incubator/wix-developers-example-apps/product-of-the-day/guides/09-one-coupon-per-day.md

         const coupon = await this.couponsDao.getBy(conversationId, today)
     ```

-    Second we add if statment to check if this coupon is empty, we will use [lodash] for that.
+    Second we add if statement to check if this coupon is empty, we will use [lodash] for that.

     add this code the top of our js file `ProductOfTheDayService.js`
     ```bash
         const _ = require('lodash')
     ```

-    Then we will create use lodash [isEmpty] in our if statment like in the following:
+    We now can use lodash [isEmpty] in our if statement like in the following:
     ```bash
        if(_.isEmpty(coupon)){
     ```